Ashymonth/BookKeeper/README.md

 # BookKeeper
-Программа для ведения учета.
+Accounting software.
-Основной функционал - совмещение счетов из excel файлов с платежами из html, возможность создавать тарифы и льготы для домов/счетов.
+Main functionality - combining accounts info from excel files with payments from html.

-## Технологии:
+## Technologies:
-* Интерфейс - WindowsFroms + MetroUI.
+* Interface - WindowsFroms + MetroUI.
-* База данных - Localdb, EntityFramework6 + EntityFrameworkPlus.
+* Database - Localdb, EntityFramework6 + EntityFrameworkPlus.
-* Взаимодействие с Excel - ClosedXML + Spire.xls.
+* Interaction with Excel - ClosedXML + Spire.xls.
-* Взаимодействие с Html - Html agility pack.
+* Interaction with Html - Html agility pack.

-## Интерфейс тулбара:
+## Toolbar interface:

-### Импорт:
+### Import:

-* Реестр  - загрузка реестра из excel файлов.
+* Registry  - loading registry from excel files.
-* Платежи - загрузка платежей из html/htm файлов.
+* Registry - loading payments from html/htm files.

-### Дома:
+### Houses:

-* Добавить - Добавление дома в базу.
+* Add - adding a house to the database.
-* Удалить - Удаление дома из базы.
+* Delete - deleting house from the database.

-### Счета:
+### Accounts:

-* Выделить не оплаченные - выделяет красным цветам счета, у которых есть задолжности за выбранный периуд.
+* Highlight unpaid accounts - highlights red accounts that have arrears for the selected periud.
-* Выделить новые - выделяет зеленым цветом счета, которые были впервые добавлены в базу.
+* Highlight new - highlights in green the accounts that were first added to the database.
-* Сбросить - устанавливает цвет по умолчанию.
+* Reset - set the default colors.

-### База данных:
+### Database:

-* Бэкап - создает экземпляр текущей базы данных.
+* Backup - creates an instance of the current database.
-* Восстановить - загружает базу данных из сохраненного экземпляра.
+* Recover - loads the database from a save instance.

-## Отчет по месяцам:
+## Monthly Report:

-Отображает данные по счетам за выбранный периуд времени без учета архивных счетов.
+Displays account information for a selected time period, excluding archived accounts.

-* Архив - отображает счета занесенные в архив.
+* Archive - displays the accounts includined in the archive.

-## Тарифы:
+## Rates:
-Отображает все установленные тарифы на дома. По умолчанию, для каждого дома установлен тарифы в 166 рублей. Выбор нескольких тарифов осуществляется путем установки флага в чекбоксе.
+Displays all set home rates.
+By default ,rates are set at 166 rubles for each house.
+Selecting multiple rates by setting a flag in the checkbox.

-* Добавить - добавляет тариф на выбранный дом.
+* Add - add the rate for the selected house.
-* Изменить цену - изменение цены на выбранные тарифы.
+* Change price - change price for the selected rates.
-* Отправить в архив - тариф будет перемещён в архив.
+* Send to acrive - the rate will be move to archive.
-* Удалить - безвозвратное удаление выбранных тарифов.
+* Delete - permamently deletes the selected rates.

-### Архив:
+### Archive:

-* Показать архивные тарифы - отоброжает тарифы, помеченные как архивные.
+* Show archive rates - shows rates marked as archived.
-* Скрыть - скрывает отображение архивных тарифов.
+* Hide - hides displaing of archived rates.

-## Льготы:
+## Discounts:

-* Добавить счет - добавляет льготу на выбранный счет. При установки льготы, нужно указать, сколько людей проживает в квартире и сколько из них льготников. Льгота рассчитывается по формуле: (тариф / кол-во проживающих) - процент льготы.
+* Add account - adds a discount to the selected account.
+When installing the discounts, need to point how many people live in apartment and how many of them are have discount.
+Discount calculated according by the formula (rate / number of occupants) - percentage of discount.
-* Добавить квартиру - так и не ясно, нужна ли будет эта функция. Пока что она не используется в программе.
+* Add an apartment - it is not clear whether this function will be needed.
+It is not currently used in the program.
-* Отправить в архив - льгота будет перемещён в архив.
+* Send to the archive - discount will be moved to the archive.
-* Удалить - безвозвратное удаление выбранных льгот.
+* Delete - permamently deletes the selected discounts.

-### Архив:
+### Archive:

-* Показать архивные тарифы - отоброжает льготы, помеченные как архивные.
+* Show archive rates - shows discounts marked as archived.
-* Скрыть - скрывает отображение архивных льгот.
+* Hide - hides displaing of archived discounts.

-### Проценты и описание:
+### Percentage and description:

-* Добавить процентную ставку - добавляет новую процентную ставку по льготам.
+* Add an interest rate - adds a new interest rate for discounters.
-* Добавить описание - добавляет новое описание для льгот.
+* Add a description - adds a new description for discounts.

-## Общий отчет:
+## Total report:
-Отображает сумму поступлений и начислений за выбранный периуд времени. Проценты - отображает процентное соотношение поступлений и начислений.
+Displays the amount received and accrued for a selected tiem period.
+Percentage - displays the percentage of income and accruals.

-* Сформировать общий отчет - формирует отчет по всем домам выбранной улицы.
+* Create total report - creates a report for all houses on the selected street.
-* Сформировать отчет - формирует отчет по выбранной улице/дому/корпусу.
+* Create report - creates a report on the selected street/house/building.
-* Экспорт в эксель - сохраняет сформированный отчет в excel таблицу.
+* Export to excel- save the created report to an excel table.

-## Отчет по всем счетам:
+## Report to on all accounts:
-Формирует отчет по всем счетам за выбранный периуд времени.
+Create a report on all accounts for the selected time periud.